mhrosas/mhrosas.github.io/CAenSevilla.md

   > coefficients.
 Stefan currently holds a
   > postdoctoral position with the quantum information group of
   >  Adan Cabello (Sevilla).
+  >  During this second period Stefan has been working with us on questions related to
+  > records of trees and forests.

 - [Álvaro Gutiérrez Cáceres](https://sites.google.com/view/gutierrez-caceres/)